Photo by MH Anderson Photography / Shutterstock

 Marriott Bonvoy Boundless™ Credit Card: Chase recently launched this card’s most lucrative (and creative) sign-up bonus.
 New cardholders can earn five free nights worth up to 50,000 points each after spending $5,000 on purchases within the first three months of account opening.
 That bonus alone can score you a nice vacation at several properties around Hawaii.
 But here’s why else you might want to get it.

 Marriott Bonvoy Brilliant™American Express® Card: If you want a more premium product, this card’s annual fee is $450, but it confers a plethora of perks.
-Right now, it is offering new members up to 75,000 bonus points after making $3,000 in eligible purchases in the first three months.
+Right now, it is offering new members up to 125,000 bonus points after making $5,000 in eligible purchases in the first three months, plus up to $200 in statement credits toward purchases made at U.S. restaurants within the first six months.

 The Marriott Bonvoy Brilliant American Express Card’s benefits include: